-We have entered into indemnification agreements with each of our directors and certain of our officers.
+We have entered into indemnification agreements with each of our directors and executive officers.
 The indemnification agreements, our restated certificate of incorporation and our restated bylaws require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.